 In Morocco, spiced lamb tagines are a staple dish.
-Quick to make but slow to cook, this recipe from James Martin uses a classic combination of spices for tagines for a stunning depth of flavour.
+They are quick to make but slow to cook.
+This recipe from James Martin uses a classic combination of spices for tagines which give a stunning depth of flavour.

-Tabouli salad or Tabbouleh is a simple salad of very finely chopped vegetables, lots of fresh parsley and bulgur wheat, all tossed with lime juice and olive oil.
-Tabbouleh is traditionally served as part of a mezze in the Arab world.
+A simple salad of very finely chopped vegetables tossed with lots of fresh parsley and bulgur wheat, lime juice and olive oil.
+In the Arab world, tabbouleh is served as part of a mezze.

 You can find a simple recipe for a basic tabbouleh here.